 Public Universities: Yellow Ribbon and In-State Waivers

-Florida’s public universities offer veterans significant advantages through federal and state in-state tuition waivers.
-If you’re an honorably discharged veteran living in Florida while attending school, you automatically qualify for in-state tuition—no Yellow Ribbon needed.
+Probably should have led with this section, honestly.
+Florida’s public universities offer veterans significant advantages through federal and state in-state tuition waivers that make Yellow Ribbon unnecessary for most people.
+If you are an honorably discharged veteran living in Florida while attending school, you automatically qualify for in-state tuition rates.
+Your GI Bill covers those rates completely at most public schools.

 University of Florida

-UF, ranked #1 for Best Online Programs for Veterans by U.S. News (2025), began participating in the Yellow Ribbon Program in Fall 2020.
-The program helps cover out-of-state fees for veterans who don’t qualify for the in-state waiver.
+UF is ranked #1 for Best Online Programs for Veterans by U.S. News (2025) and started participating in Yellow Ribbon in Fall 2020.
+The program specifically helps cover out-of-state fees for veterans who do not qualify for the in-state waiver.
+If you are already a Florida resident, you probably do not need this.

 | University of Florida Yellow Ribbon Benefits | |